 If you decide you do not want to add a level point, simply click elsewhere and the pop-up menu will close.

 If you select a menu item to add a level point then the pop-up menu will close and your selected level point will be added and will be visible on the audio graph.
 If this is the earliest on only level point then the relative level will initially be set to +0.0dB, but you will be able to change that as explained later.
 If there is an earlier level point already existing then the relative level and pan of your new level point will initially be set the same as the preceding level point, but you will be able to change that as explained later.

-To move an existing level point to a new position, click and drag the level point marker.
-The cursor will change to a left/right arrow.
+To change the position of an existing level point, click and drag the marker to the required position.
 Note that you can zoom in on your graph if you want to see the wave form more precisely.
 The limits of dragging are determined by adjacent level points and/or by the start and end positions.

 Alternatively, you can set a new position for the level point by right-clicking the level point marker, and then selecting 'set position of this level point' from the pop-up menu.
 You will then be provided with a simple dialog window in which you can enter the new time for the level point.
 Note that this time is the time within the file, regardless of the 'start at' time of the cue.

 You can undo an accidental movement of a level point by using the Editor's Undo button.

 Changing the Relative Level or Pan of a Single Level Point